tyrcho/path-kata/Readme.md

 Suggestion of implementation steps, which should match with your tests :

+### Goal : Find the shortest path in a list of paths

 * Compute the distance of a segment
 * Compute the distance of a path
 * Find the shortest path in a list of paths

+### Goal : Filter paths keeping only those which include a given list of stops

 * Enumerate all stops in a path
 * Filter paths keeping only those which include a stop
 * Filter paths keeping only those which include a given list of stops

-* Find the shortest path in a list of paths, which includes a given list of stops
+### Goal : Find the shortest path in a list of paths, which includes a given list of stops

 ## Syntax examples